MattLangers/Examples/README.md

 # Examples

 ## Introduction
-This is an example repository to provide some example work to hopefully future colleagues.
+I have created this example repository, to help provide future colleagues example of my programming abilities as a .net developer.
+Therefore, this is not a finished product and the features are light.

-I decided to create a simple product catalogue for a sweats company.
-This consists of a lightweight .net 6 API.
-There is also a Publisher console application for putting new Products onto a queue.
+I have decided to create a product catalogue for a sweats company, consisting of a .net 6 lightweight API.
+And a console application, for publishing new products onto a queue, so consumers can process these outside of the main API thread.

 ## Why

-* I've got lots of experience building distributed systems: API's, console applications, serverless functions, ETL pipelines, API integrations, queues, no/low code, monolithic multi-tenant applications.
-And I feel that these two applications are a good representation of back-end systems.
+* I've got lots of experience building monolithic applications, and distributed microservices, for example:
+   * API's
+   * Multi-tenant full stack .net applications: .net 4/.net core
+   * Console applications
+   * Azure Serverless functions
+   * ETL pipelines using SSDT, serverless functions
+   * API integrations
+   * low/no code: Logic-Apps
+   * publishers/consumers working with queues
-* Hopefully you will get a good impression of my coding style, and my approach taken to build these systems from the ground up
+* How do you build something that is lightweight in effort, that will provide a good example of my abilities?
-* I haven't created a lightweight API before, so a good opportunity try this out.
+* I thought a fictious application would be a good place to start, to allow you the reviewer to asses my coding style and approach.

 ## Highlights
-* I have created a SQL schema, constructed using entity framework core, code first
+* I have created a SQL schema, using entity framework core, code first
  * I have used the specification pattern to search for products.
-This was my first time using this software pattern.
-I chose this because I have created an un-scallable solution in the past, when I read about this approach on Medium it sparked my curiosity to try.
-I will admit that I am a bit unhappy with the amount of if statements in the [database search orchestration layer](/blob/main/Database/Search/DatabaseSearchOrchestrator.cs).
-Its good enough for a first pass, and I will hopfully improve this in the future.
-* Unit-testing: I have developed applications using test driven development in the past, but I don't really code like this anymore.
-My current approach is to sprinkle tests in areas I think warrent them as I go.
-When the application becomes more stable (towards the tail end of the development stage), I will review and backfill the application where I see fit.
-At present these applications don't have enough coverage.
+* Unit-testing:
+ - Use Moq.AutoMock to instansiate unit under test: saves time as there is no need to create mocks, and if a constructor call signiture change there is no additional work to fix broken tests
+ - Use  [Nunit.Framework.ValuesAttribute](Database.Tests\Enums\MapEnumToEnum\MapProductToProductType\EnsureAllProductsAreMapped.Tests.cs) to allow a test to scale with the Enum we are testing - protection if a new enum value is added and the engineer doesn't see the need to extend mapping logic.
 * Middleware: Exception handling to capure any exceptions that bubble up to the route of the API
+* Github pipelines for Continuous integration

+## Honest appraisal
+* Specification pattern: I am a bit unhappy with the amount of if statements in the [database search orchestration layer](/blob/main/Database/Search/DatabaseSearchOrchestrator.cs).
+Overall I think its the best approach, but its good enough for a first pass, and I will hopeully improve this in the future
+* Unit-testing coverage should be better

 ## Instructions

-### API
+### For setting up your local database
 After downloading the repository, please run the following commands to create the database on your local machine
 ```
 update-database
 ```

-### Publisher
+### Publisher requires the azurite emulator to be running
-When running the publisher locally, you will need to startup the azurite emulator - follow these steps:
+When running the publisher locally, you will need to startup the azurite emulator, follow these steps:

 Create a folder on c drive to host the persisted data that azurite will create